-with which climate- related mechanisms into which Please explain Scheduled - all meetings and guiding <not Applicabl e></not The Management Board as a whole receives updates at least twice a year about the overall progress with relation to our sustainability strategy and provides guidance on specific sustainability topics.
-In 2019, the Management Board as a whole was briefed by the General Council and SVP Corporate Governance until August.
-Since August 2019 it was briefed by the Director of Sustainability.
+Frequency with which climate- related issues are a scheduled agenda item mechanisms into which climate- related Please explain Scheduled - all meetings and guiding e> The Management Board receives a monthly Board Member memo, which updates the board about the overall progress of our sustainability strategy and provides guidance on specific sustainability topics.
+In 2020, the Management Board as a whole was briefed by the Director of Sustainability at least quarterly.
 The Co-CEO as member of the Management Board receives climate information through different channels.
 For example, he has weekly meetings with the Director of Sustainability covering the day-to-day business and monthly deep-dives on different topics (e.g. science-based targets).
-In addition, as chairman of the Environmental Steering Committee and the Sustainability Forum the Co-CEO receives updates on progress against climate goals and targets on a bi-annual and quarterly basis, respectively.
+In addition, as chairman of the Sustainability Forum the Co-CEO receives updates on progress against climate goals and targets on a quarterly basis in the Sustainability Forum meetings.
 The Co-CEO relays climate information to the other members of the Management Board.
-In 2019, he reviewed and guided the development process of our new sustainability strategy do.MORE and related plans of action.
+In 2020, he reviewed and guided the development process of our Science Based Targets and related plans of action.
 This included the consideration of risks and opportunities connected to climate disruption.
-In addition, he was involved in budget decisions, concerning for example our carbon neutrality goal.
-The CFO, who joined the Management Board in April 2019, oversees the Risk Management Team as part of the Corporate Governance business unit.
+In addition, he was involved in budget decisions, concerning for example our carbon reduction goal.
+The CFO oversees the Risk Management Team as part of the Corporate Governance business unit.
 Once risks are identified, which include also climate-related risks if present, they are reported to the top management and, depending on probability of occurrence and potential impact, they are also reported to the Management Board and the shareholders of the company.
 Following the information flow described, the Board makes decisions regarding risk control measures in relation to the pursuing of company objectives.
 These governance mechanisms allow the Management Board to maintain close oversight over the company's sustainability and climate performance.